ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/browser-history-analysis-with-browser-history-viewer/workflow-execution.md

 This workflow demonstrates how browser history, cached content, and download artifacts can be analyzed separately and then correlated together to reconstruct user activity.

-> **Workflow vs Execution vs Writeup (Terminology Used Here)**
-> - **Workflows** refer to repeatable digital forensic procedures, such as reviewing website history, analyzing cached images, or correlating download activity.
-> - **Executions** refer to the hands-on use of a forensic tool such as Browser History Viewer against provided evidence.
-> - **Writeups** document the analyst's process, observations, reasoning, tool usage, and conclusions.

-> 👉 For this workflow, the goal was not only to record answers.
-The goal was to understand what each browser artifact revealed, why each artifact was examined, and how the findings supported the overall reconstruction of suspicious activity.

 ---

 ### Purpose and Analyst Focus